Portable Solar Panel Comparison & Guide

 Avg Watts/kg = 15.38

-Who are portable solar panels for?
+Who are solar blankets for?

-Portable Solar Panel Comparison Table
+Solar Blanket Comparison Table

 I have set the lower limit to 100 watts here as I couldn’t see myself bothering to buy something smaller than that as the input into the battery would be too small.

 You can of course buy smaller panels, but they’re less common below that size.
 They are often used by people who are hiking and want to charge small devices like phones.

 Wherever possible the pricing used was from the manufacturers’ websites.
 This was done regardless of if there was a sale on at the time of the table being made.